-- Task/application workloads on the slave nodes should be isolated from the masters. - Slave nodes are frequently decommissioned for maintenance.
+- Task/application workloads on the slave nodes should be isolated from the masters. - Slaves nodes are frequently decommissioned for maintenance.

-For evaluation purposes, it is possible to deploy Hadoop using a single-node installation (all of the master and slave processes reside on the same machine).
+For evaluation purposes, it is possible to deploy Hadoop using a single-node installation (all the masters and slave processes reside on the same machine).

-For a small two-node cluster, the NameNode and the ResourceManager are both on the master node.
-The DataNode and NodeManager are on the slave node.
+For a small two-node cluster, the NameNode and the ResourceManager are both on the master node, with the DataNode and NodeManager on the slave node.

-Clusters of three or more machines typically use a single NameNode and ResourceManager; all of the other nodes are slave nodes.
-A High-Availability (HA) cluster would use a primary and secondary NameNode, and might also use a primary and secondary ResourceManager.
+Clusters of three or more machines typically use a single NameNode and ResourceManager with all the other nodes as slave nodes.
+A High-Availability (HA) cluster would use a primary and secondary NameNode , and might also use a primary and secondary ResourceManager .